crdoconnor/strictyaml/docs/why-not/toml.md

 like brackets - e.g.  JSON, Javascript or Java are all commonly rendered with non-parsed indentation to make it easier for humans to understand them.

-But not python.
+But not Python.

 Python, has long been a stand out exception in how it was designed - syntactic markers are *not* necessary to infer program structure because indentation *is* the marker that determines program structure.

-This argument over the merits of meaningful indentation in python has been going on for decades, and [not everybody agrees with this](https://www.quora.com/Do-you-think-that-indentation-in-Python-is-annoying), but it's generally considered a good idea - usually for [the reaasons argued in this stack exchange question](https://softwareengineering.stackexchange.com/questions/313034/why-should-a-language-prefer-indentation-over-explicit-markers-for-blocks):
+This argument over the merits of meaningful indentation in Python has been going on for decades, and [not everybody agrees with this](https://www.quora.com/Do-you-think-that-indentation-in-Python-is-annoying), but it's generally considered a good idea - usually for [the reasons argued in this stack exchange question](https://softwareengineering.stackexchange.com/questions/313034/why-should-a-language-prefer-indentation-over-explicit-markers-for-blocks):

 1. Python inherited the significant indentation from the (now obsolete) predecessor language ABC.
 ABC is one of the very few programming languages which have used usability testing to direct the design.
 So while discussions about syntax usually comes down to subjective opinions and personal preferences, the choice of significant indentation actually has a sounder foundation.